downtownadambrown/kinectic/README.md

 1. I created an account on GitHub -  [My account](https://github.com/tpsantos2120)
 2. I used the my-full-template -  [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template)  from Code Institute as the base for my project.
-3. I created the repository -  [Hansel's Bakery](https://github.com/tpsantos2120/hanselsbakery)  for my Milestone project.
+3. I created the repository -  [Kinectic](https://github.com/tpsantos2120/kinectic)  for my Milestone project.
 4. To publish the project and make it available for public viewing, I used the following steps:
     -   Opened my repositories.
-    -   Selected -  [Hansel's Bakery Repository](https://github.com/tpsantos2120/hanselsbakery)  from the list of repositories.
+    -   Selected -  [Kinectic Repository](https://github.com/tpsantos2120/kinectic)  from the list of repositories.
     -   Chose the settings option on the right of the taskbar.
     -   Scrolled down the page until ‘GitHub Pages’ was visible.
     -   Clicked on the ‘source settings’ drop-down menu and selected ‘master branch’ for publishing.
     -   You are returned to the top of the page.
     -   After scrolling back down to ‘GitHub Pages’, a link to my repository was available.
-    -   My project is now available to view publicly -  [https://github.com/tpsantos2120/hanselsbakery](https://github.com/tpsantos2120/hanselsbakery)
+    -   My project is now available to view publicly -  [https://tpsantos2120.github.io/kinectic/](https://tpsantos2120.github.io/kinectic/)

 ##  Download Project & Github CLI